Rust, Johnson help Pittsburgh rally past Bruins 4-3

 It was just the second time since 2010-11 that the Bruins lost in regulation after leading by three or more goals.
 Boston was 200-1-6 in that scenario, with the lone loss coming April 4, 2011, when the Bruins scored the first three goals before the New York Rangers scored the next five unanswered.

-Johnson tied the game at 3 with a short-handed goal 1:41 into the third.
+Johnson tied this game at 3 with a short-handed goal 1:41 into the third.
 He beat Halak to the blocker side with a slap shot from the top of the circle.

-Rust gave Pittsburgh a 4-3 lead when he scored at 12:35 of the third.
+Rust gave Pittsburgh a 4-3 lead when he scored his 21st goal of the season at 12:35 of the third.
 Evgeni Malkin’s pass from behind the net set up Rust in the slot.

+“I was just trying to get into the slot and be ready for it, and (Malkin) put it right on my tape,” Rust said.

 The two teams met for the second time in four days.
 The Bruins won the first two games of the season series, both in Boston.
 Pittsburgh scored 24 seconds into the game on Thursday, but the Bruins responded with four straight goals.